aysehunt/portfolio/Work/vulcan.md

 ---
 # Improving the usability of an internal calendar tool

+## Summary

+In this project, I worked with my colleague to design a SmartSheet dashboard to improve internal communication between 6 departments.
+We designed a custom calendar using SmartSheet to meet the needs of our end users.
+Additionally, we facilitated the transition to the new calendar system utilizing principles of change management.

 ## Situation

 This project was part of my role with the Vulcan, Inc. Arts & Entertainment group.
 The team consisted of my colleague Brianna Lovest and myself.
 This project was active between September and December 2019.